← Back to 漢書

 退 使

 Among the Great Plan's eight state priorities, food comes first and economic goods second.
 Here 'food' means agricultural staples, while 'goods' includes textiles and exchange media that move wealth and balance scarcity.
 These two pillars of livelihood date back to the era of Shennong.
-With the invention and spread of plowing tools, food security became possible; and with organized markets, people exchanged goods efficiently and each got what they needed.
+'He cut wood to make plowshares, bent wood to make handles; with the benefit of plow and hoe he taught the world,' and food became sufficient; 'At midday they made markets, bringing the world's people and gathering the world's goods; they traded and departed, each obtaining what was needed,' and goods circulated.
 When subsistence and exchange are both secure, the state stabilizes, prosperity grows, and governance can truly civilize.
-Since the Yellow Emperor, effective rulers adapted institutions so people would not be overburdened.
-Yao and Shun treated timekeeping and grain provision as top priorities of rule.
+From the Yellow Emperor onward, rulers 'adapted to change so the people would not weary.'
+Yao ordered the Four Sons to 'reverently deliver the seasons to the people'; Shun ordered Houji regarding 'when the common people first faced hunger'-this was first among governance tasks.
 After flood control, Yu built a territorial-fiscal system that matched local ecology and enabled interregional balancing.
 Classical accounts of Shang and Zhou stress a sequence: stabilize, enrich, then instruct.
-As the Changes teaches, cosmic virtue gives life, and political office is the sage ruler's great trust; benevolence secures legitimacy, and material resources gather and hold the populace.
+The Book of Changes says, 'Heaven and Earth's great virtue is to give life; the sage's great treasure is position; what preserves position is benevolence; what gathers the people is wealth.'
 Fiscal capacity is thus foundational to humane governance, social reproduction, and political order.
-Hence the maxim: inequality and insecurity are more dangerous than simple scarcity.
-Equity, social harmony, and stability are what prevent systemic breakdown.
+Hence the saying: 'Do not worry about scarcity; worry about uneven distribution.
+Do not worry about poverty; worry about instability.
+With equity there is no poverty, with harmony no scarcity, and with stability no collapse.'
 Sage statecraft combined spatial planning, market integration, and education into one social system.
 Society was organized into four functional estates: scholar, farmer, artisan, merchant.
 The categories were occupational and institutional, not merely status labels.
 By matching talent to function, they reduced bureaucratic idleness, social disorder, and agricultural waste.

 2